 There Isn't A One Size Fits All Social Media Strategy

 I’ve been doing a lot of teaching lately, and a question that gets asked me in many different ways is, “How often do I need to post to be effective at this whole social media marketing thing?”
 And unfortunately, there isn’t a one-size fits all strategy for each business.
-There isn’t a plug-and-play method that is effective because what worlds for one business most likely won’t work for another business because the community of the account is different.
-But here are a few things I do share that I consider the bare minimum part of a social media marketing strategy; posting three times a week to your feed is the bare minimum checking in with your community on stories once a day a few times a week, I would encourage you to daily check in but know that this isn’t always feasible for business owners.
+There isn’t a plug-and-play method that is effective because what works for one business most likely won’t work for another business because the community of the account is different.
+But here are a few things I do share that I consider the bare minimum part of a social media marketing strategy: posting three times a week to your feed is the bare minimum, checking in with your community on stories once a day a few times a week, I would encourage you to daily check in but know that this isn’t always feasible for business owners.
 When you are sharing a post to your feed a quick and easy way to share your story is to send the post to your story via the paper airplane at the bottom of the post.

 A few ideas for your story are anything behind the scenes, packing orders, setting up for an event, unboxing new merchandise, and asking your community questions.